What's the benefit of using an Exercise Sheet?

-If you're out competing a lot and what the very best protection from the rain for your horse and tack, invest in a Weatherbeeta Rain Sheet.
+If you're out competing a lot and want the very best protection from the rain for your horse and tack, invest in a Weatherbeeta Rain Sheet.
 It even has stirrup slots so that you can warm up with it on, ensuring your final presentation remains perfect until the moment you enter the ring!

-For those lucky owners that have a horse walker to exercise their horse or for those that often lunge their horses in the cooler temperatures, it is possible to get a rug that is cut away at the shoulder to allow for freedom of movement.
+For those lucky owners that have a horse walker to exercise their horse, or for those that often lunge their horses in the cooler temperatures, it is possible to get a rug that is cut away at the shoulder to allow for freedom of movement.
 Great for that all-important ground work.
 The Mark Todd Walker Rug is a personal favourite of mine.